fnando/i18n-js/README.md

 ### Setting up

 You **don't** need to set up a thing.
 The default settings will work just okay.
-But if you want to split translations into several files or specify specific contexts, you can follow the rest of this setting up section.
+But if you want to split translations into several files or specify contexts, you can follow the rest of this setting up section.

 Set your locale is easy as
 ```javascript